mstksg/inCode/copy/entries/inside.md

     that not all type constructors can be called "worlds".

     Also, as you may or may not have guessed, "worlds" is my cute, semantically meaningful word for a certain class of Monads.
+This metaphor also parades around under the name "context".

 But there are other worlds, and other contexts too.
 And though I have shown you what `Functor` and `Monad` look like for `Maybe`...you probably need to